kengraf/nadialin/README.md

 > 'nadialin' is Abenaki for 'the hunter'

 ### What is a "King-of-hill" event?
-- Everyone (squads or individuals) are given access to a system they own.
+- All squads (can be individual hunters) are given access to a system they own.
 - At the start all systems are indentical and insecure.
 - A squad secures their system and as a by-product understands how to attack other systems.
 - A specific file "flag" on the system indicates ownership of that system.